IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/David_Strauss" target="_blank">David Strauss</a>

+>“It is difficult to get a man to understand something, when his salary depends upon his not understanding it.”

+― <a href="https://en.wikipedia.org/wiki/Upton_Sinclair" target="_blank">Upton Sinclair</a>

 >“For the first time in human history, the Buddha admonished, entreated and appealed to people not to hurt a living being, and it is not necessary to offer prayer, praise or sacrifice to gods.
 With all the eloquence at his command the Buddha **vehemently proclaimed that gods are also in dire need of salvation themselves**.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_William_Rhys_Davids" target="_blank">Thomas William Rhys Davids</a>